muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T150A)
+- New: UI:  Device tab context menu gains a device switch menu to quickly change to another tab.
+When not all tabs are visible due to window size, this avoids traversing and loading other tabs to until the desired tab can be visible.
+- Fix: Gated Axis: removed mode validation on profile start in case the startup mode is not the default mode or the modes are not loaded yet.
+- Fix: Gated Axis: ensure triggers on profile start update using the current axis value (was initializing after the first event).
+- Fix: Gated Axis: ensure mode ancestor lookup includes self.

 ### (m76T149)
 - New: Description Action: option to output the description to the log when executed (new option in the global options under debug).
 This is a global setting and defaults to off.
 - Change: Mode Switch Action: Allow mode switch to switch to self for nested mode situations.
 A mode switch to itself will be ignored.
 This is because the mode switch can happen to itself if the mode switch is triggered from a descendant (child) mode because of the mode hierarchy.